morrownr/USB-WiFi/home/FAQ.md

 -----

-If WiFi is not working in a USB3 port, try a USB2 port or a USB2 hub
+If WiFi is not working in a USB3 port, try a USB2 port or a USB2 hub.

 -----